3 Days Chasing Lights: Things to Do in Fairbanks Alaska

 Chena Hot Springs

-Since you’re already a fair distance outside of town, continuing pressing onwards for another 40 minutes through the alpine tundra to reach Chena Hot Springs.
-Open daily from 7:00 AM to 11:45 PM, this relaxing geothermal getaway is notable for its steamy pools of natural 106° F mineral water heated while circulating deep underground before shooting up to the surface through fractures in the granite rock underneath the springs.
+Since you’re already a fair distance outside town, continuing pressing onwards for another 40 minutes through the alpine tundra to reach Chena Hot Springs.
+Open daily from 7:00 AM to 11:45 PM, this relaxing geothermal getaway is notable for its steamy pools.
+Natural mineral water is heated to 106° F while circulating deep underground before shooting to the surface through fractures in the granite rock underneath the springs.

-A $20 day pass unlocks use of the 4-foot-deep hot springs lake, indoor heated pool, both outdoor and indoor hot tubs, plus use of the locker area and shower facilities—no hotel room reservation is required.
-A dressing room, lockers, hair dryers, and lavatories are located in the pool house and swim suits are available for sale if you happen to forget packing one.
+A $20 day pass unlocks use of the 4-foot-deep hot springs lake, indoor heated pool, outdoor and indoor hot tubs, plus use of the locker area and shower facilities—no hotel room reservation required.
+A dressing room, lockers, hair dryers, and lavatories are located in the pool house and swimsuits are available for sale if you happen to forget packing one.

 Pro Tip: